Hyphona/42cursus/README.md

 Start date: November 2023

-> [!WARNING]
-> If you are a 42 Student or actually passing the "Piscine", remember that cheating is not allowed 👀

 ## What is 42
 42 is a tuition-free private technical institution of higher learning based on peer to peer learning, no classes, no teachers (as long as you pass the selection process, called "piscine")